 All broken glass is replaced during the restoration process with new ⅛” annealed glass unless requested otherwise.
 If we break any antique glass during our work (and it does happen) it is replaced with the type of glass that was broken (ie. antique for antique, tempered for tempered).
 There are glass upgrade options for safety, noise, and efficiency available.
-If you’d like to discuss these options please let our Sales Specialist know.
+If you’d like to discuss these options please let your Historic Preservation Advisor know.

 What do you build your historic replicas windows from?

 We use a virtually rot proof wood called Accoya.
 This wood carries a 50-yr. warranty against rot or insect damage and is extremely dimensionally stable (it won’t warp, bow, or twist) which makes it a great wood for windows and doors to ensure a consistent fit through the seasons.
 Accoya has no harsh chemicals unlike other treated woods and is grown and harvested sustainably.
 Paints also last longer on Accoya windows due to its stable characteristics.
 Our sash are built with the identical mortise and tenon joinery of historic windows and pegged with only stainless steel fasteners.

 We restore only original wood and steel windows in homes built before 1960.
 Double-hung, single-hung, casement, awning, hopper, astral or any other historic style window.
 If it’s old and made of wood or steel we can fix it!